praveen686/ATAR/General_Scratch_Docs/SCRATCH_COMPREHENSIVE_PLATFORM_FEATURES.md

 Incorporating real-time market sentiment analysis, our platform will help users gauge the emotional state of the market by analyzing social media, news articles, and other relevant data sources.
 This feature will empower users to make more informed trading decisions based on prevailing market sentiment.
 ### Performance Analytics and Reporting:
 To help users better understand their trading performance, we plan to include advanced performance analytics and reporting capabilities.
 Users will be able to track their progress, identify areas for improvement, and make data-driven decisions to refine their trading strategies.
+### Data Visualization and Interactive Charts:
+To facilitate data exploration and analysis, we plan to develop a dedicated data visualization service.
+Users will be able to create interactive charts and dashboards to visualize their data and gain valuable insights.
+### Custom Data Feeds and Data Integrations:
+To ensure users can access the data they need, we plan to develop a custom data feed service.
+Users will be able to integrate their data sources into the platform and create custom data feeds to meet their requirements.

 ## Machine Learning and AI
 ### State-of-the-Art Machine Learning Model Inference and AI Agent Training: